Pylons/pyramid_cookbook/humans/catalog/index.rst

 =====

 - Index and and search for content using ``repoze.catalog``, a Python indexing system tool based on ZODB.
+Note that ``repoze.catalog`` doesn't run on python 3.x.

 .. warning::